processing/processing-library-template/README.md

 TO run a task, double click on it.

 ### Using GitHub Actions for Library Release
 You can automatically distribute the library using GitHub Actions.
-The trigger to execute the release workflow is pushing a git tag that starts with `v`:
+Libraries are distributed in `.zip` format to the [releases section](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) of the GitHub repository.
+The trigger to execute the release workflow is pushing a git tag that starts with `v`.
+For example:
 ```sh
 git tag v0.0.1
 git push origin v0.0.1